VRLabs/Weapon-Slash/README.md

 **"WeaponSlash.Control" parameter must be true for the system to be active.**

-By default, the gesture for activating the Heavy Slash is _fingerpoint_.
-This is changeable, but there are a lot of transitions to find.
-Will eventually have a solution which isn't an extra layer, in the form of a setup script.
+The parameter for activating the Heavy Slash is "WeaponSlash.Heavy.Active".
+Use parameter driver in your hand layers to set this parameter.
+Set the value to True to activate Heavy Slash effects on a particular gesture.
+Set it to False on other gestures.
+Holding the value at True will activate the Strong Heavy Slash effect.

 Under the "Weapon Slash/Effects/(Light or Heavy) Slash" hierarchy are Containers.
 Place custom effects within these Containers.
 "Weapon/(Light or Heavy) Effect Target" is where these effects will appear.